 Read Scholarships, Grants and Loans to learn about the different types of aid.

 As you review all of this information, it’s important to keep in mind that not every form of financial aid applies to everyone’s situation.
 For example, you may decide that you don’t want to apply for forms of financial aid which are based on your financial need.
 Still, we recommend that each student review all of this information so that you can be sure you are applying for everything for which you might qualify.

 After reading these instructions, if you want to proceed with the application process, go to Step 2 to learn about filing your Free Application for Federal Student Aid (FAFSA).

 - This step should be completed if you want to apply for need-based financial aid, which includes most of the federal and state programs.
-Also, you cannot receive the Messiah College Grant without filing the FAFSA.
+Also, you cannot receive the Messiah University Grant without filing the FAFSA.

 - If you decide that you do not want to proceed with applying for need-based financial aid, contact the financial aid office to have this requirement waived on your record.
 Otherwise, we'll keep sending you emails to remind you to do this.

 The FAFSA is used to apply for